 Acknowledging the difficulty of the situation and making it explicitly clear that you’ll be flexible and understanding with your colleagues can do a lot to cut away additional stress.
-Let them focus on the task at hand, and not whether the chew toy they’ve given their pandemic puppy will keep them quiet for the full length of the meeting.
+Let them focus on the task at hand and not whether the chew toy they’ve given their pandemic puppy will keep them quiet for the full length of the meeting.

 If you live with a partner or roommate(s), take some time to go over daily schedules and needs.
-Check if they have a client call and need a shared office space to be quieter, for example.
+Check if they have a client call and need a virtual office space to be quieter, for example.
 Give them an idea of when you’ll be (un)available, and ask them for the same information.

 The people in your home are dealing with the same #WFH struggles as you, so be kind and patient with one another as we navigate this new landscape!

 In the end, I would like to add that these are just a few recommendations that can help you improve your work from home etiquette and avoid burnout.
 There might be several other ways employees make the most of their remote working in these unprecedented times.
 Do you have any more tips to add to this list?
 Comment below.

 Also, do not forget to take our complimentary internal communications assessment to see how your internal comms efforts stack up.
 Or, get in touch with us today through a FREE DEMO and we’ll be more than happy to help!